Tsabo/PowerShell-DevKit/CONTRIBUTING.md

 Export-ModuleMember -Function Get-MyCustomTool
 ```

-**That's it!** The module will be automatically discovered and loaded on next PowerShell startup.
-No need to modify the profile script.
+**That's it!** The module will be loaded via the Components system.
+Add it to the `Components.psm1` file to include it in the setup.

 **Module Loading Rules:**
+- ✅ Added to `PowerShell/IncludedModules/*.psm1`
-- ✅ Auto-discovered from `PowerShell/CustomModules/*.psm1`
+- ✅ Registered in `Scripts/Components.psm1` for static loading
-- ✅ Loaded alphabetically (use prefixes like `01-`, `02-` for ordering if needed)
 - ✅ Loaded during deferred startup (doesn't slow shell initialization)
 - ✅ Use `Export-ModuleMember` to control what's public
+- ✅ Shipped with the repo (tracked in git)

+**Note for Users:** If you want to add your own personal modules (not contributed to the repo), create them in `PowerShell/CustomModules/` instead.
+Those are auto-discovered and never overwritten by updates.

 ## 💻 Development Setup